 The present ITER strategy for disruption mitigation is based on the injection of large quantities of high-Z atoms to dissipate the thermal and magnetic energy through radiation.
 Whereas a high level of confidence exists that this scheme can mitigate the electromagnetic and the thermal loads, there is a significant uncertainty as to whether it will prevent runaway electron formation or will be able to mitigate the consequences of a runaway beam once it forms.
 The main technique chosen for the ITER disruption mitigation system (DMS) to inject the impurities, and possibly also large quantities of hydrogen or deuterium for runaway avoidance, is the Shattered Pellet Injection (SPI).
 The ITER DMS design has the maximum flexibility in terms of quantities, species and injection location that is possible within the technical constraints.
 However, there is the risk that the mitigation performance is insufficient at some point during the execution of the research program when approaching high current or high energy operation.
-In that case, an alternative scheme or a possible upgrade option must be available to minimize the impact on the execution of the DMS baseline design, R&D studies are performed that aim at exploring alternative injection or mitigation concepts and which prepare the efficient use of the ITER DMS.
+In that case, an alternative scheme or a possible upgrade option must be available to minimize the impact on the execution of the experimental program.
+Therefore, it is essential that in parallel to the implementation of the DMS baseline design, R&D studies are performed that aim at exploring alternative injection or mitigation concepts and which prepare the efficient use of the ITER DMS.
 Besides alternatives to the present baseline DMS, an upgrade could also involve the use of different injection locations or an increase in the injection capabilities.